awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 # Overview of Database Activity Streams<a name="DBActivityStreams.Overview"></a>

 As an Amazon Aurora database administrator, you need to safeguard your database and meet compliance and regulatory requirements\.
 One strategy is to integrate database activity streams with your monitoring tools\.
-In this way, you monitor and set alarms for audit activity in your Amazon Aurora cluster\.
+In this way, you monitor and set alarms for auditing activity in your Amazon Aurora cluster\.

 Security threats are both external and internal\.
-To protect against internal threats, you can control administrator access to data streams by using the Database Activity Streams feature\.
+To protect against internal threats, you can control administrator access to data streams by configuring the Database Activity Streams feature\.
 DBAs don't have access to the collection, transmission, storage, and processing of the streams\.

 **Topics**
 + [How database activity streams work](#DBActivityStreams.Overview.how-they-work)